WILR96/WILR96.github.io/os-journal/week4.md

 This will give us a list of all the users on the server.
 There are a few that are system users such as daemon, but also users like root and reece that have login information:
 ![users](/os-journal/img/week4/users.png)

-We can also see who belongs to the sudo group using:
+We can also see who belongs to the sudo group using [5]:
 ```bash
 getent group sudo
 ```